-John also recalled that he witnessed the execution of four POWs who had escaped and recaptured.
-The men were forced to dig their own graves and then shot.
-The Japanese camp commander, Colonel Mori stated he could not stop the execution since the orders came from Manila.
-John also recalled seeing Filipino soldiers beheaded by the Japanese.
-It should be mentioned that John’s mother, at some point, was informed by the Army that he was dead and she did not learn that he was a Prisoner of War until June 28, 1943.
+It should be mentioned that John’s mother, at some point, was informed by the Army that he was dead.
+She did not learn that he was a Prisoner of War until June 28, 1943.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE JOHN T STROMPLOIS IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=